 Maternal PKU & Pregnancy: Making Every Week Count

 This guide is for women who have phenylketonuria (PKU), and are planning to get pregnant, or already are pregnant.
 Developed by metabolic and nutrition specialists at Boston Children’s Hospital, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
 Being pregnant with PKU is challenging, but with careful planning ahead of time, and with the right diet, health care, and information, women who have PKU can experience the wonder and joy of carrying and delivering a healthy baby.

 Moving Forward: Your Guide to Galactosemia and Primary Ovarian Insufficiency (POI)

-This comprehensive five-part guide, produced at Children’s Hospital Boston, contains sections for teens and women who have galactosemia and POI, and for their family members.
+This comprehensive five-part guide, produced at Boston Children’s Hospital, contains sections for teens and women who have galactosemia and POI, and for their family members.
 The guide explains the symptoms and underlying causes in easy-to-understand terms, and outlines ways of getting the care and support patients and families need.
 It also provides a list of resources, and a glossary of medical terms.

 Teen Challenge is an exciting, three-day, summer event designed especially for teenagers (ages 13-18 years) with PKU or other metabolic conditions.
-The program is offered through the Metabolism program at Children’s Hospital Boston, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.
+The program is offered through the Metabolism program at Boston Children’s Hospital, and is designed to help teens build a supportive social network, try new and challenging activities, build resiliency and self-confidence, and build skills for independent health managment.